 Yes, these muffins can be frozen.
 Just put some parchment paper in between the muffins and store them in a freezer friendly bag.
 Let them thaw out on the counter.

 To make gluten free muffins, use all purpose gluten-free flour like from bob's red mill.
 You will need to make a flax egg to help it stick together.

 To make a flax egg, mix 2 tablespoons of ground flax seeds with 6 tablespoons of water.
 Stir and let it sit for 5 minutes before adding it in to the wet ingredients.

-Feel free to use any plant based milk that you have on hand.
+Feel free to use any plant based milk you have on hand.

-For oil free muffins, substitute about ½ cup of applesauce for the ¼ cup of oil.
+For oil free muffins, substitute about ½ cup of apple sauce for the ¼ cup of oil.
 To cut down on the oil even more, use muffin tin liners instead of spraying the pan with oil.